martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 application service type portion to be checked, but that portion is combined only with the DNS domain name portion of the SRV-ID or URI-ID itself.
-For example, if a client's list of reference identifiers includes an SRV-ID of "_xmpp-client.im.example.org" and a DNS-ID of "apps.example.net", the client would check (a) the combination of an application service type of "xmpp-client" and a DNS domain name of "im.example.org" and (b) a DNS domain name of "apps.example.net".
-However, the client would not check (c) the combination of an application service type of "xmpp-client" and a DNS domain name of "apps.example.net" because it does not have an SRV-ID of "_xmpp-client.apps.example.net" in its list of reference identifiers.
+For example, if a client's list of reference identifiers includes an SRV-ID of `_xmpp-client.im.example.org` and a DNS-ID of `apps.example.net`, the client would check (a) the combination of an application service type of `xmpp-client` and a DNS domain name of `im.example.org` and (b) a DNS domain name of `apps.example.net`.
+However, the client would not check (c) the combination of an application service type of `xmpp-client` and a DNS domain name of `apps.example.net` because it does not have an SRV-ID of `_xmpp-client.apps.example.net` in its list of reference identifiers.

 ### SRV-ID {#verify-app-srv}

-The application service name portion of an SRV-ID (e.g., "imaps") MUST be matched in a case-insensitive manner, in accordance with
+The application service name portion of an SRV-ID (e.g., `imaps`) MUST be matched in a case-insensitive manner, in accordance with
 {{DNS-SRV}}.
-Note that the "_" character is prepended to the service identifier in DNS SRV records and in SRV-IDs (per {{SRVNAME}}), and thus does not need to be included in any comparison.
+Note that the `_` character is prepended to the service identifier in DNS SRV records and in SRV-IDs (per {{SRVNAME}}), and thus does not need to be included in any comparison.

 ### URI-ID {#verify-app-uri}

-The scheme name portion of a URI-ID (e.g., "sip") MUST be matched in a case-insensitive manner, in accordance with {{URI}}.
+The scheme name portion of a URI-ID (e.g., `sip`) MUST be matched in a case-insensitive manner, in accordance with {{URI}}.
-Note that the ":" character is a separator between the scheme name and the rest of the URI, and thus does not need to be included in any comparison.
+Note that the `:` character is a separator between the scheme name and the rest of the URI, and thus does not need to be included in any comparison.